 If you are bringing food with you to the hospital, please check with your nurse first as hospitals have food safety rules.
 Ask your nurse for a brochure on safe food handling if your family plans to bring in food from home.
 Mercy Health does not accept responsibility for food prepared outside the hospital.
 Food stored in refrigerators should be labelled with your name, the date and time it was brought in.
-Uneaten food will be thrown away after 24 hours
+Uneaten food will be thrown away after 24 hours.

-If you are worried about your diet, ask to speak to a dietitian.
+If you are worried about your diet, ask to see a dietitian.
 Dietitians provide specialist dietary advice for a wide range of clinical areas such as pregnancy, diabetes, cancer and gut disorders.
+They also support sick and premature babies in the nurseries.